borgo-lang/borgo/playground/examples.md

 values.

-For example, a slice of int elements would be declared as `[]int{1,2,3}` in Go, whereas Borgo doesn't need type information, so you can just write `[1, 2, 3]`.
+For example, a slice of int elements would be declared as `[]int{1,2,3}` in Go, whereas Borgo relies on type inference to determine the type, so you can just write `[1, 2, 3]`.

 Functions like `append()` and `len()` are available as methods.